 At Refugee Connection, we get to know the unique person behind the labels of 'refugee' or 'Londoner' - and we are about getting people together, who would never normally meet, as individuals.
-We invite people to get involved in any or all of the following ways:
+We invite people to get to know each other over shared interests.

-We run free advocacy clinics where people can seek expert knowledge and advice relating to the extremely complicated bureaucracy that comes with the asylum process and building a life in a new country.
+We run free advocacy and advice clinics where people can seek expert knowledge and advice relating to the extremely complicated bureaucracy that comes with the asylum process and building a life in a new country.
 We can assist with anything from housing to welfare benefits, and from 2018 we will be providing OISC-regulated immigration advice.
 All our funding goes towards our advocacy casework clinic.

 Sufjan and Lina

 Sufjan is in forties from Iraq.
 He has lived in the UK for a long time - nearly 20 years – but before he got in touch with RC he didn’t have any British friends.